rfdj/ExpReal/README.md

 For more examples, have a look in the src/test/java folder.

 ## Authoring templates
 All templates are stored in a single file to make it easier to translate and coordinate.
-It's a simple CSV file with five columns:
+It's a simple CSV file with five columns (separated by semicolons):

 | Predicate name | Conditions | English | French | Dutch|
 |---|---|---|---|---|